dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

     - this isn't exactly a new idea, but it is likely that something like this will be the first kind of space elevator

+- tracking objects in orbit requires international cooperation that maintains secrecy

 ### space-faring institutions establish sovereignty using transnationalism

-- more on this....
-- transnationalism is one of the most important concepts we can be feeling out right now. because it was new as hell to me (and a bit scary, actually!!!)
 - they need to be declared as transnational entities, politically, because of their massive cost structures and their need to flexibly reposition themselves in anticipation of unpredictable global economic trends

+- (move this) transnationalism is one of the most important concepts we can be feeling out right now. because it was new as hell to me (and a bit scary, actually!!!)

 # [Trends in International Law are Gaining Momentum](#trends-in-international-law-are-gaining-momentum)

 - international norms => policy on AI & usages & limitations
   - analogy for cyber/infowar w/ epidemic

-### At Birth, Every Individual has a Tabula Rasa of Legal Rights/Obligations
+### At Birth, Every Individual Should Have A Tabula Rasa of Legal Rights/Obligations

 - Every individual has a Nearly "tabula rasa" set of rights, at birth
-  - that is, there are some
+  - that is, there are some (???)
+  - explore why the initial (& final) legal status of a person is incredibly important
-- As I understand an US Citizen or Individual's rights in
+- As I understand an US Citizen or Individual's rights in (???)
 - arguments from the information warfare articles:

 ### Transnationals Should Always At Least Have Human Rights